 A recent article in Entrepreneur Magazine suggests fully half of all online searches could occur on social media sites instead of search engines in the near future.
 If you are not marketing through social media, you need to get with the program.
 Unfortunately, the FTC may have beaten you to the punch.

 A social media audit focuses on a couple of tasks.
 The first is to ascertain if a website operator is currently in compliance with the new rules.
-This is almost never the case and gives rise to the second task, which is to teach the operator or their employees how to comply with the new rules.
+This is seldom the case and gives rise to the second task, which is to teach the operator or their employees how to comply with the new rules.
 Is the process annoying?
 Yes, but it is far better than being hit with a large damage claim by the FTC.

 13. COPPA Compliance